denalbugata/Network-Port-Scanner-Project/README.md

 <h2>Description</h2>
-This script uses the nmap command-line tool to perform a ping scan and a port scan on the given network range.
-The script first uses nmap to perform a ping scan, which simply checks if hosts are up.
-It then filters the output of nmap to a file hosts_up.txt that includes only the IP addresses of the hosts that are up.
-Next, it iterates through each host that is up, and performs a full port scan on each host using nmap.
-Finally, the script prints the open ports for each host and removes the temp files created.
+This script is a basic network and port scanner that uses Linux and Python.
+It first imports the socket module and then defines the target IP and port range that will be scanned.
+It then iterates through each port in the range, starting from start_port to end_port+1.
+For each port, it creates a socket object and sets a timeout value for the socket.
+It attempts to connect to the target IP on the current port using the connect_ex() function.
+If the connection is successful, it prints the port number.
+The script then closes the socket.
+This script will scan the target IP for open ports within the specified range using the socket library in Python, which allows for low-level network communication.
 <br />